A Auto (Car)

 O Oper (Opera)

-The Bonn Opera house lies directly on the banks of the Rhine river and has its own ensemble.
+The Bonn Opera lies directly on the banks of the Rhine and has its own ensemble.
 In addition to operas, it also hosts musicals, international dance performances, concerts, comedy and cabaret.
 The opera also offers a look behind the scenes on a regular basis, so that one can become familiar with the work surrounding a musical or theater production.

 From Petersberg, you have an incredible view of Bonn and the Rhine valley.
 It’s also a place where history has been made for well over one hundred years: Queen Elizabeth, Bill Clinton, Nelson Mandela and other heads of state and dignitaries have all been overnight guests at the former official guesthouse of the German government.
 The magnificent mansion was used as a luxury hotel in 1912.
-In both World Wars, it was consequently used as a field hospital, and after World War II, it became the headquarters of the Allied High Commissioners for Germany.
-Today it is the Grandhotel Petersberg and is open to the public.
+In both world wars, it was consequently used as a field hospital, and after World War II, it became the headquarters of the Allied High Commissioners for Germany.
+Today it is the Grandhotel Petersberg and it is open to the public.

 Q Quartalszahlen (Quarterly Figures)

 As the home to several companies listed on the stock market; Deutsche Telekom, Deutsche Post and Solarworld, Bonn attracts the spotlight of the national financial press four times a year when they release their quarterly results (Quartalszahlen).

 Garbage separation in Germany is taken very seriously.
 For paper, glass, plastic, organic waste and other items, there are separate garbage containers – in yellow, brown, blue, green and gray colors.
 Each town decides which garbage goes in which color of bin and residents are given a book with those rules.
 If you are not sure how it works, be sure to ask your neighbor!

 S Südstadt (southern city area of Bonn)